Frequently Asked Questions from Homeowners

-HUFNAGEL ELECTRIC’s Answer: Troubleshooting is the “detective work” involved in any electrical repair.
+Troubleshooting is the “detective work” involved in any electrical repair.
 We need every clue we can get to troubleshoot quickly and accurately.
-This is where you the customer can help us and yourself out tremendously by having your main load center labeled properly prior to any electrical issues occurring as well as giving our technicians an accurate description of the problems’ "what, how, and when" at the time of Trouble-Shoot service call.
-We test and examine your wiring of course, but first we listen to you, to find out exactly what you have experienced and why you have contacted Pittsburgh, Pennsylvania’s #1 Electrical Troubleshooter.
+This is where you the customer can help us and yourself out tremendously by having your main load center labeled properly prior to any electrical issues occurring as well as giving our technicians an accurate description of the problems’ "what, how, and when" at the time of Troubleshoot service call.
+We test and examine your wiring of course, but first, we listen to you, to find out exactly what you have experienced and why you have contacted Pittsburgh, Pennsylvania’s #1 Electrical Troubleshooter.

-HUFNAGEL ELECTRIC’s Answer: Troubleshooting a problem usually does not take very long when the correct questions are asked by the technician and the questions are answer accurately by the customer.
+Troubleshooting a problem usually does not take very long when the correct questions are asked by the technician and the questions are answered accurately by the customer.
 The average time is about an hour.
-In many cases the solution to correct the electrical problem is even easier than finding the electrical problem.
-If we discover that the trouble shooting process will take more than our one (1) hour minimum, we will inform the customer.
+In many cases, the solution to correct the electrical problem is even easier than finding an electrical problem.
+If we discover that the troubleshooting process will take more than our one (1) hour minimum, we will inform you.

-HUFNAGEL ELECTRIC’s Answer: We will make every effort to do so.
+We will make every effort to do so.
 More often than not we can fix the problem very quickly the same day.
-Some problems require a city permit, an inspection, or the local utility company (Duquesne Light or Penn Power) to do work and we have to work with these entities’ sometimes rigid schedules.

-HUFNAGEL ELECTRIC’s Answer: Ask us!
+Ask us!
 We don’t want to surprise you with a higher invoice than you expect, any more than you want to be surprised.
 Once we have diagnosed/estimated your electrical problem we will give you an upfront price to fix it.
+Schedule your estimate today!